SUYASH-a17/Spark-SQL/README.md

 ```

 ## SparkSQL3 file
-More Sparksql on Dataframes and tables using df methods
+More Sparksql on Dataframes using createOrReplaceTempView which creates a temp SQL view from DF

 ## Spark dup file
 dropping dup and null values using spark sql and df methods like fillna and dropna